-This statement is made on behalf of Capcom, Co.
-Ltd. ("Capcom"), a company incorporated in Japan, and its affiliated companies including CE EUROPE LTD., a company incorporated in England & Wales, ("CEE") (collectively "Capcom Group") with regards to the MSA which requires organizations to be transparent about their efforts to eradicate slavery and human trafficking in their supply chain.
+This statement is made on behalf of CAPCOM CO., LTD. ("Capcom"), a company incorporated in Japan, and its affiliated companies including CE EUROPE LTD., a company incorporated in England & Wales, ("CEE") (collectively "Capcom Group") with regards to the MSA which requires organizations to be transparent about their efforts to eradicate slavery and human trafficking in their supply chain.

-We ensure compliance regarding MSA by implementing and verifying the following within the fiscal year ending 31 March 2016:
+We ensure compliance regarding MSA by implementing and verifying the following within the fiscal year ending 31 March, 2023:

-- We have Internal Code of Conduct which requires us both to protect human rights and to prevent forced labor.
+- We have an Internal Code of Conduct which requires us both to protect human rights and to prevent forced labor.